 Functional Cognition Performance Assessment

-Functional Cognition Performance Assessment template for observing how a person starts, plans, sequences, and safely completes real-world kitchen and executive-function tasks.
-Use it to document cueing needs, errors, and support recommendations in one structured record.
+Functional Cognition Performance Assessment template for documenting how a person starts, plans, sequences, and safely completes real-world kitchen or executive-function tasks.
+Use it to capture observable performance, cueing needs, and assistance level in one structured review.

 Trusted by frontline teams 15 years of frontline software AI customization in seconds